 - Fingerprint reader adds an extra level of security.

 - Responsive trackpad works better than most, according to reviewers.

 - Display could be brighter.

 - Webcam images can be a bit grainy, according to one reviewer.

-Takeaway: The Acer Swift 3 is a well-designed laptop that delivers strong performance and has a colorful display, though it's not especially bright.
-Battery life is below average, but it's faster and has a few more perks than many systems in this price range, especially Windows models.
+Takeaway: The Acer Swift 3 is a well-designed laptop that delivers truly solid performance and has a colorful display, although it's not especially bright.
+Battery life is below average, but this model is faster and has a few more perks than many others in this price range, especially Windows laptops.

 Price: $220 | Buy it from HP

 Features: Intel Celeron N3060 processor | 4GB RAM | 32GB eMMC flash drive | 14" display (1,366 x 768) | 3.17 lbs.